 Practising the art of conversation involves paying close attention to the people we are with, listening so that we not only hear what they are saying but understand what they mean.
 It involves probing deeper on the topic they are speaking about and asking clarifying questions.
 Most of all it involves not interrupting or simply waiting for our turn to speak but instead gifting them our full attention to make them comfortable enough to open up beyond that initial superficial level of conversation.

 Full, undivided attention is the greatest gift we have to give, made all the more poignant in a distracted world where our attention is increasingly used as currency.
-The act of being fully present with another person reduces the distance between us to the smallest possible space and offers one of the most rewarding ways of truly breaking out of solitude.
+The act of being fully present with another person reduces the distance between us to the smallest possible space and offers one of the most rewarding ways of truly breaking out of the prison of isolation.

 Images above show our Handmade Fluted Dinner Plate, Handmade Fluted Side Plate, Botanical Dyed Linen Napkin Set in Stone, Stone Washed Flatware Set, Classic French Table Glasses, Tall Simple Pitcher, Botanical Dyed Linen Utility Apron, Natural Hemp Palm Broom, Natural Handwoven Trivet